 Latin America is one of the world's major regions, given its rich history (and prehistory), long literary tradition, multiple cultures, and complex political and economic systems.
-It is a key focus for understanding contemporary issues of migration, borders, development and sustainability, and power hierarchies, especially given the complex ties binding the U.S. to the region.
+It is a key place for understanding contemporary issues of migration, borders, development and sustainability, and power hierarchies, especially given the multiple ties binding the region to the U.S.

 Majors benefit from a structured interdisciplinary approach to Latin America that highlights the region-specific expertise of Davidson faculty across the curriculum.
-This major offers students the tools to conceptualize the region as a whole in order to engage in critical comparisons of cultures, to integrate Latin America's past into the evaluation of its present, and to problem-solve contemporary issues.
+Students are offered the tools to conceptualize the region as a whole so they can engage in critical comparisons of cultures, integrate Latin America's past into the evaluation of its present, and problem-solve contemporary issues.

-If you have any questions about majoring in Latin American Studies, please contact Prof. Matt Samson, program chair.
+If you have any questions about majoring in Latin American Studies, please contact Prof. Matt Samson, program chair, at email@example.com.